simon-milleto/Odezenne/README.md

    ./scripts/generateCertificates.sh
    ```

-   Then complete with the following entries:
+   Then complete with the following entries.

+   For the first time:
    ```
    Country Name (2 letter code) [AU]:FR
    State or Province Name (full name) [Some-State]:Gironde